 The first one I would personally recommend is a YouTube Playlist introducing the most used terms of the field by What’s AI.
 This is a must-watch playlist to have a basic understanding of machine learning and all the terms frequently said in the further resources mentioned.
 IT basically answers the famous question "What is AI" with a series of really short 1-minute videos covering all the most used terms starting from the basics to more advanced.
 It will take no longer than 30 minutes to have a complete overview of the field and understand the basics of machine learning!

 Following these short videos, I would suggest diving a little deeper into the foundations of machine learning and deep learning and learn more about neural networks.
 Understanding neural networks and backpropagation is the most important thing when starting and gives you an enormous advantage when you dive into more advanced lectures and courses.

 Fortunately for us, an amazing channel called 3Blue1Brown created a series of videos covering these exact concepts really clearly.
+Another excellent place to start that will give you a great understanding of the maths behind ML is this series of videos by Weights & Biases.
+Pick the one you prefer!
 Don’t be afraid to replay the videos or find any other playlist on your own if certain aspects of the videos are unclear to you!
 Learning is made of repetition!